Philadelphia Tea Party: Prelude

 Word was received in North America by September, 1773, that East India Company tea shipments were on their way.
-Philadelphians held a town meeting on October 16 at the Pennsylvania State House (now known as Independence Hall).
+Philadelphians held a town meeting on October 16 at the Pennsylvania State House, now known as Independence Hall.
 This meeting was organized by Dr. Benjamin Rush, Colonel William Bradford, Thomas Mifflin, Dr. Thomas Cadwalader, and other local leaders and members of the Philadelphia Sons of Liberty.
 They adopted eight resolutions, one of which stated: "That the duty imposed by Parliament upon tea landed in America is a tax on the Americans, or levying contributions on them without their consent."
 The most important one read:

-Printed in the Pennsylvania Gazette, these declarations comprised the first public protest against the importation of taxed tea from England.
+Printed in The Pennsylvania Gazette, these declarations comprised the first public protest against the importation of taxed tea from England.

-In Boston three weeks later, a town meeting at Faneuil Hall declared "That the sense of this town cannot be better expressed than in the words of certain judicious resolves, lately entered into by our worthy brethren, the citizens of Philadelphia."
+In Boston three weeks later, a town meeting at Faneuil Hall declared, "That the sense of this town cannot be better expressed than in the words of certain judicious resolves, lately entered into by our worthy brethren, the citizens of Philadelphia."
 Indeed, Bostonians adopted the same resolutions that Philadelphians had promulgated earlier.
 The Boston Tea Party followed just a few weeks later, on December 16, 1773.

 Event

-On December 25, the British tea ship Polly sailed up the Delaware River and reached Chester, Pennsylvania.
+On December 25, 1773, the British tea ship Polly sailed up the Delaware River and reached Chester, Pennsylvania.
 Commanded by one Captain Ayres, the ship carried 697 chests of tea consigned to the Philadelphia Quaker firm of James & Drinker.
 Several Philadelphia gentlemen proceeded to intercept the Polly and escorted Ayres to the city.
 Two days later, there was a mass meeting of 8,000 Philadelphians in the State House yard to address the situation.
 This was the largest crowd assembled in the American colonies up to that point.
 A number of resolutions were adopted, the first one being "that the tea... shall not be landed."
 It was further determined that the tea should be refused and that the vessel should make its way down the Delaware River and out of the Delaware Bay as soon as possible.

 Captain Ayres was probably influenced by a broadside issued by the self-constituted "Committee for Tarring and Feathering" that plainly warned him of his fate should he attempt to unload his ship's cargo.
 Dated November 27, the handbill read, in part:

 The flyer also warned river pilots that they would receive the same treatment if they tried to bring in the Polly.
 (Another such broadside specifically warning river pilots was later issued on December 7.)
 Consignees of the tea would also suffer dire consequences if they accepted shipment.
 Captain Ayres was ushered to the Arch Street Wharf and from there returned to his ship.
 He then refitted the Polly with food and water and sailed it back to Britain, still laden with its cargo of tea.

-Perhaps due to the Quaker influence in Philadelphia, the "Philadelphia Tea Party" was relatively nonviolent and did not cause loss to any innocent merchants, since no tea was destroyed.
+Perhaps due to the Quaker influence in Philadelphia, the Philadelphia Tea Party was comparatively nonviolent, resulting in no loss of any innocent merchants, since no tea was destroyed.
 In fact, local merchants may have even helped Captain Ayres with his expenses in returning to England.